CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/reporting.md

 ### Cost Center scope

-In this scope, the information showed is focused on cost usage and provider usage.
+In this scope, the information showed is focused on resources and provider usage.
 At the top, there are four boxes with the information described below:

 * **Instances** - Total number of instances inside of the cost center with the line chart of the last month.